-Any employee of DHH or an affiliate who has knowledge of possible abuse of a client, or who receives a complaint of abuse from a client or any other person, shall report in accordance with the provisions of this policy, applicable law, and the facility or program office's internal policy and procedures.
-If the person making the complaint is not an employee, e.g. a client, family member, visitor, etc., DHH staff shall assist the person in making a report, if necessary.
+Any employee of LDH or an affiliate who has knowledge of possible abuse of a client, or who receives a complaint of abuse from a client or any other person, shall report in accordance with the provisions of this policy, applicable law, and the facility or program office's internal policy and procedures.
+If the person making the complaint is not an employee, e.g. a client, family member, visitor, etc., LDH staff shall assist the person in making a report, if necessary.

-The timelines for reporting are: The provider must report all critical incidents immediately to the PIHP and the appropriate protective services agency.
+The timelines for reporting are: The provider must report all critical incidents immediately to the appropriate protective services agency.
 The provider must immediately forward a copy of the completed critical incident report to the PIHP within 24 hours of the incident occurrence or discovery.
-The PIHP enters the critical incident information into the tracking system and forwards to OBH within 24 hours of the incident.